Execution Models

 Transient Connections

 This model is intended for tasks where the code connects to a service, performs a specific action, and then disconnects or exits.
-This type of connection is short-lived and allows for efficient resource usage, especially for operations that do not require a persistent connection.
+This type of connection is short-lived, allowing for efficient resource usage, especially for operations that do not require a persistent connection.
 Examples include:- Fetching Data: The code connects to an API, retrieves the necessary data, and then disconnects.

 - Sending a Single Message: The code establishes a connection to a messaging service, sends a message, and closes the connection.

 This approach is suitable for discrete, one-time operations where maintaining a constant connection would be unnecessary.
 In this model, the connection is established, the operation is performed, and then the connection is closed.
-The SDK handles the connection lifecycle, ensuring that resources are managed efficiently.
-But we dont need to handle reconnection logic.
+The SDK handles the connection lifecycle, ensuring efficient resource management.
+In this case, there is no need to handle reconnection logic.

 By offering both persistent and transient connection models, the SDK enables flexibility, allowing developers to choose the model that best fits their application’s requirements.

-For this reason, the first call to connect() will fail if the connection failed, but once the client is connected, it will auto reconnect in the event of a disconnection.
+will fail if the connection is unsuccessful.
+However, once the client is connected, it will automatically attempt to reconnect in the event of a disconnection.
 Use the event loop to listen for connection events, such as when the client has signed in, to perform additional operations.

 -